Yes, kratom has a high chance of interacting negatively with alprazolam.

 Key Takeaways: Is it Safe to Mix Kratom & Alprazolam

 Xanax (alprazolam) and kratom should never be used in combination.
-Both low doses of kratom and high doses bring a high risk of negative interaction through different mechanisms.
+Both low and high doses of kratom bring a high risk of negative interaction through different mechanisms.

 If you’re taking Xanax and want to try kratom, speak with your doctor first.